 Ionizing radiation can penetrate the skin and interact with living tissues, causing damage at the cellular level.
 If surgeons do not wear proper radiation protection gloves while performing procedures that involve exposure to ionizing radiation (such as fluoroscopy-guided surgeries or interventional radiology procedures), they are at risk of developing radiation-related injuries to their hands.
+The most common radiation-related injury to the hands is called radiation burns, characterized by redness, swelling, and skin irritation.
+Over time, repeated exposure to radiation without protection can lead to severe effects, including:

 - Burns: Prolonged exposure to ionizing radiation can cause thermal burns on the skin, which is similar to sunburn but is more severe.